-We have seen way too many preventable accidents due to tiki torches at other events, and we feel we have to implement this rule in order to keep everyone safe.
+We have seen way too many preventable accidents due to tiki torches at other events, and we feel we must implement this rule to keep everyone safe.
 We also ask that you refrain from releasing any types of floating candles into the air, such as Chinese Floating Lanterns.
-We are located in a forested area with hay fields and animals all around, and therefore very unsuited for such activities.
-Trampolines have become a liability at many events, and are not permitted.
-Yes, they’re fun…until you fall off of one and get seriously hurt.
+We are in a forested area with hay fields and animals all around, and therefore very unsuited for such activities.
+Trampolines have become a liability at many events and are not permitted.
+Yes, they’re fun…until you fall off one and get seriously hurt.
 We don’t want to take that chance.
 It should be a no-brainer about the firearms, but just in case you didn’t realize it, LEAVE THEM AT HOME!

 There will be Medic and Ranger volunteers on patrol 24/7.
 If you have a problem or a medical need, get in touch with the nearest Ranger, Medic, or person with a radio.

 This is a LNT event!
 If you pack it in, you MUST pack it out!!!
 Yes, that includes YOU!!!
 Do some planning while you pack and get rid of all that extraneous packaging materials.
 If you leave so much as a piece of glitter on the glorious ground that is Singe City, the Earth Guardian will swoop down upon you with her Lard Paddle held high and you will feel her wrath!
 The ferret was white.
 You’ve been warned.
 Also, take your garbage home with you.
 Do not leave it by the roadside, or at someone else’s dumpster or garbage cans.
 Your garbage is your responsibility, so be sure to bring plenty of garbage bags.
 A Moop Map will be posted online after the event.